matthewmueller/sshx/Readme.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/matthewmueller/ssh.svg)](https://pkg.go.dev/github.com/matthewmueller/ssh)

-Tiny wrapper around [golang.org/x/crypto/ssh](https://pkg.go.dev/golang.org/x/crypto/ssh) that has better defaults and a slightly higher-level API.
+Tiny wrapper around [golang.org/x/crypto/ssh](https://pkg.go.dev/golang.org/x/crypto/ssh) that has better defaults.
+Returns an `*golang.org/x/crypto/ssh.Client` that can be used elsewhere

 The goal being it works exactly like if you did `ssh user@host` on your machine.